bohendo/my-clippings/highlights/war-of-art.md

  - loc 508 - The artist committing himself to his calling has volunteered for hell, whether he knows it or not.
 He will be dining for the duration on a diet of isolation, rejection, self-doubt, despair, ridicule, contempt, and humiliation.
 The artist must be like that Marine.
 He has to know how to be miserable.
 He has to love being miserable.
 He has to take pride in being more miserable than any soldier or swabbie or jet jockey.
 Because this is war, baby.
 And war is hell.

- - loc 508 - for hell, whether he knows it or not.
-He will be dining for the duration on a diet of isolation, rejection, self-doubt, despair, ridicule, contempt, and humiliation.

  - loc 548 - He flashed thumbs-down.
 "Miss it, man.
 It sucks."
 I was crushed.
 Here I was, forty-two years old, divorced, childless, having given up all normal human pursuits to chase the dream of being a writer; now I've finally got my name on a big-time Hollywood production starring Linda Hamilton, and what happens?
 I'm a loser, a phony; my life is worthless, and so am I. My friend Tony Keppelman snapped me out of it by asking if I was gonna quit.
 Hell, no!
 "Then be happy.
 You're where you wanted to be, aren't you?
 So you're taking a few blows.
 That's the price for being in the arena and not on the sidelines.
 Stop complaining and be grateful."
 That was when I realized I had become a pro.
 I had not yet had a success.
 But I had had a real failure.

- - loc 548 - "How's King Kong Lives?"
-I asked.
-He flashed thumbs-down.
-"Miss it, man.
-It sucks."
-I was crushed.
-Here I was, forty-two years old, divorced, childless, having given up all normal human pursuits to chase the dream of being a writer; now I've finally got my name on a big-time Hollywood production starring Linda Hamilton, and what happens?
-I'm a loser, a phony; my life is worthless, and so am I. My friend Tony Keppelman snapped me out of it by asking if I was gonna quit.
-Hell, no!
-"Then be happy.
-You're where you wanted to be, aren't you?
-So you're taking a few blows.
-That's the price for being in the arena and not on the sidelines.
-Stop complaining and be grateful."
-That was when I realized I had become a pro.
-I had not yet had a success.
-But I had had a real failure.

- - loc 560 - The more you love your art/calling/enterprise, the more important its accomplishment is to the evolution of your soul, the more you will fear it and the more Resistance you will experience facing it.

  - loc 560 - The more you love your art/calling/enterprise, the more important its accomplishment is to the evolution of your soul, the more you will fear it and the more Resistance you will experience facing it.
 The payoff of playing-the-game-for-money is not the money (which you may never see anyway, even after you turn pro).
 The payoff is that playing the game for money produces the proper professional attitude.
 It inculcates the lunch-pail mentality, the hard-core, hard-head, hard-hat state of mind that shows up for work despite rain or snow or dark of night and slugs it out day after day.